 Krill Oil is Easier to Digest Than Fish Oil

 We just mentioned that krill oil is thought to be much easier to digest than fish oil is.
 The reason for this is the structure of the oil, and that affects the way in which the body absorbs it.
 Fish oil’s fatty acids are stored in triglycerides.

-Krill oil’s fatty acids are stored in phospholipids.
+Krill oil’s fatty acids are stored in phospholipids and it has a higher proportion of free fatty acids, such as EPA and DHA.
 In general, phospholipids are easier to digest and absorb than triglycerides.
-A recent study showed that krill oil was quicker to absorb, compared to fish oil, and therefore that means that the benefits are delivered faster as a result.
+A recent study showed that krill oil was quicker to absorb, compared to fish oil, and therefore this means that the benefits are delivered faster as a result.